 - publishing a false account of court proceedings,

 - willful disobedience of the terms of a lawful injunction, and

 - violation of a protective order (stay away order) involving:

-Note that “willfully,” as used above, means when a person commits an act:
+Note that “willfully,” as used above, means committing an act:

 - willingly, or

 While this statute outlines a number of criminal behaviors, the most common violation is disobeying a court order.